Liverpool’s 10 Most Expensive Signings Of All Time

 #5 Luis Diaz

-Everything Luis Diaz has done during his relatively brief Liverpool career so far has made the Anfield faithful dream big despite waving goodbye to Mane.
+Everything Luis Diaz has done during his Liverpool career has made the Anfield faithful dream big despite waving goodbye to Sadio Mane.

 The lightning-quick forward has been too hot to handle, with his quickness and tricky footwork turning him into one of the most exciting players to watch in the Premier League.